-We can now construct our second bound for strongly mixed states.
+We can now construct our second bound for strongly mixed states {(those states with purity close to $1/2^n$)}.
 We will consider bounds on $\Var[X^M]$ where a random variable $X$ when it is known that it takes values close to its mean $\mu$.
 We consider the decomposition

 where we have defined the random variables $Y_k=\binom{M}{k} \mu^{M-k}(X-\mu)^k$.
 Further, we can write

 where the inequality is due to Cauchy-Schwarz.
 We now take $X$ to be the random variable which takes values $\{\lambda_i\}_i$ with uniform probability and mean $\mu=\frac{1}{2^n}$.
 We will bound $\Var\big[Y_k\big]$ under the assumption that $\{\lambda_i\}_i$ are close in value to the maximally mixed value $\frac{1}{2^n}$.